alyssaperkins/awesome-code-by-aly/README.md

 # Name-A-Gator
 Created by Alyssa Perkins, Nikhil Anantha, and Jonah Diaz

+What is Name-A-Gator (NAG)?
+NAG is a GUI developed to help people learn how unique their names are.
+It can be used to find the most common/unique name of a search, or compare the 'uniquity' of names you might have in mind for your future baby gators!

+NAG uses a U.S. Census data set that contains name statistics from 1910-2021.
+It includes the number of people born with the same name each year for that state and gender.
+Names can be ranked from Unique, Rare, Uncommon, Common, and Popular.
+Along with each search you do, the user also gets to choose a sorting algorithm to order the returned data.
+We included merge, quick, comb, and tim sorts.
+The GUI will output the sorting time along with your uniquity rankings.

+To learn more about the development of NAG, check out this link: https://docs.google.com/document/d/1J8cjkmLgkrWPheTjTq20LT6kE2Cxtq5WtszgLYUuZB4/edit#heading=h.q2ubbw8pvaf3

 ## To run Name-A-Gator:
 1. Go to this link: https://drive.google.com/file/d/1emOXle0OTjGWKm53OAlUsKa-7W-jtMhy/view?usp=sharing and run Name-A-Gator.exe
 2. or download this folder in the repository: awesome-code-by-aly/NAGGui/x64/Release and run Name-A-Gator.exe